-Our firm carries out other services for the Group in the area of a Research and Development Grant Application review and presentation of generic GST training.
+Our firm carries out other services for the Group in the areas of research and development grant application review, compliance assurance engagement over the interim financial statements and generic professional ethics training.
 The provision of these other services has not impaired our independence as auditor of the Group.